 About 30 days before the day of the test, the SSD coordinator can access the NAR in SSD Online to help you organize testing for students using accommodations or supports.
-For each student approved for testing with accommodations, the NAR includes the testing group, student name, College Board SSD number, test type, test book color, whether they're approved to test in the accommodated testing window, and which script(s) the proctor will use.
+For each student approved for testing with accommodations, the NAR includes the testing group, student name, College Board SSD number, test type, test book color, whether they're eligible to test in the accommodated testing window, and which script(s) the proctor will use.
 It will also tell you which accommodated students can test in the same test room.

-Work with your SSD coordinator to make sure EL students testing with 50% extended time are included on the NAR.
-In most cases, these students can be tested in the same room as other students taking the test with 50% extended time.
+Work with your SSD coordinator to make sure EL students testing with time and one-half are included on the NAR.
+In most cases, these students can be tested in the same room as other students taking the test with time and one-half.